 When our baby came, added to the mix was a squawking tiny human that refused to sleep.
 Those promises of newborn that mostly slept are a myth we have yet to see four years later.
 Between everything, I had to dig deep for patience and understanding as I watched him leave 24 hour shifts, go to class, come home to relieve me of baby for a while, nap for a few hours and be up and at ‘em to beat the books.
 We (baby and I) even cleared out to give him space to run marathons.
 We spent weeks and several time zones apart so so he could do what he needed for his program.

-I’m not selling you on a fairytale here.
+My love languages are quality time and physical touch.
+So, I’m not selling you on a fairytale here.
+Being married to a doctor is no walk in the park.
 This is the stuff marriages are made of.
 For sure it’s a lot to watch him work as hard as he does.
 I will say this, dating someone who is in the medical field takes love, understanding, patience, trust, grit, commitment and above all two willing partners.
 There are times when I have to snap my fingers at both his ears and say ‘hey, the balance is getting away from you.’ so that he can tighten up the ship, but ultimately, it’s his willingness to successfully balance that helps me to carry on.
 I don’t let him off the hook for being a doctor.
 He is also a husband.
 He chose that, and while I will be understanding most of the time, it’s not a free pass to slack off.

 Would I deliberately choose this profession for him if I had a choice?
 Heck, no!
 But, his passion is what it is and I love the damn man, so we do it together!

 Find me on;